Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 ### Update digital twin components

-To update a component or in other words to replace, remove and/or add a component property or subproperty within Digital Twin, you would need Id of a digital twin, component name and application/json-patch+json operations to be performed on the specified digital twin's component.
+To update a component or in other words to replace, remove and/or add a component property or sub-property within Digital Twin, you would need Id of a digital twin, component name and application/json-patch+json operations to be performed on the specified digital twin's component.
 Here is the sample code on how to do it.

 ```C# Snippet:DigitalTwinsSampleUpdateComponent
 // Update Component1 by replacing the property ComponentProp1 value,